benedict-tshaba/clist/README.md

 ```

-Other supported functions are remove, and pop.
+Other supported functions are remove, prepend, and pop.

-# TODO:
-### Implement prepend - Although at this point it seems unnecessary.